 Filing a complaint can help you fix errors or mistakes

 Filing a complaint can also bring attention to your individual situation.
 When you file a complaint, your information is sent to your student lender.
 They will have 15 days to respond to your specific complaint.
-According to the CFPB all but the most complicated complaints are expected to be resolved with 60 days.
+According to the CFPB, all but the most complicated complaints are expected to be resolved within 60 days.

 The good part about this process is that you are getting a third party involved in your dispute with your lender.
 Obviously, the CFPB is not some magical entity that can fix any problem, but it is one step you can take to ensure you are treated fairly.